huggingface/blog/quanto-introduction.md

 ### Custom operations

-Thanks to the awesome pytorch dispach mechanism, [🤗 quanto](https://github.com/huggingface/quanto) provides implementations for the most common functions used in [🤗 transformers](https://github.com/huggingface/transformers) or [🤗 diffusers](https://github.com/huggingface/diffusers) models, allowing to use quantized Tensors without modifying much the modeling code.
+Thanks to the awesome pytorch dispatch mechanism, [🤗 quanto](https://github.com/huggingface/quanto) provides implementations for the most common functions used in [🤗 transformers](https://github.com/huggingface/transformers) or [🤗 diffusers](https://github.com/huggingface/diffusers) models, enabling quantized Tensors without modifying the modeling code too much.

 Most of these "dispatched" functions can be performed using combinations of standard pytorch operations.